 Is there an age limit?
 Can I bring my kids?

-Unfortuantely we have a no children policy.
-Class is for peeps aged 15 and over!
+Unfortunately we have a no children policy.
+Class is for peeps aged 15 (preferably 18) and over!
 When we teach children we are required to have special Working With Children Checks and ethically, it’s poor form to play explicit music and teach children how to body roll.

 Whilst you may be completely fine with your children listening to Kendrick, please remember that from a general patron’s perspective it can feel a bit weird body rolling in the presence of children.